CodeYourFuture/syllabus/docs/workshops/intro-to-accessibility.md

 About **9 million people in the UK who are Deaf or hard of hearing**

-- any audio without subtitles or a transcript can be problematic
+- Any audio without subtitles or a transcript can be problematic
-- feedback only provided by a sound (bip or alert) won’t do
+- Feedback only provided by a sound (bip or alert) won’t do
 - English might not be their first language as they might be signing mostly
-- reading can be difficult for them
+- Reading can be difficult for them
-- when asked for a preferred contact method, they could be ok to receive text messages but not a phone call
+- When asked for a preferred contact method, they could be ok to receive text messages but not a phone call

 ![poster showing do and dont for deaf or hard of hearing](assets/a11y-part1/deaf-and-hard-of-hearing.png) [Posters part of a set available here](https://github.com/UKHomeOffice/posters/blob/master/accessibility/dos-donts/posters_en-UK/accessibility-posters-set.pdf)